Train of Thought 01

 There’s just one problem with that.
 I don’t consider myself to be a great warrior, but compared to a pair of mortal guards?
 I elbowed one in the gut, then twisted his arm, breaking his wrist, and pulled the dagger at his belt out of its scabbard.
 I slashed at the other to make him back off, and was rewarded when I made contact with his upper arm.
 Then I spun back towards Rupert and tried to cut his throat.
 I’d made a convincing slash when I heard a shot, and I stumbled as my right knee gave way under me.

 I tried to right myself, but I couldn’t stand and collapsed to the floor.
-Moments later, I felt the barrel of a recently-fired pistol on the back of my neck, positioned to blow out my spine.
+Moments later, I felt the warm barrel of a recently-fired pistol on the back of my neck, positioned to blow out my spine.

 “Just give me an excuse, Your Majesty,” came a quiet voice from behind me.